-Euthanasia
+Euthanasia means the act of inducing death of an animal in a humane manner that causes immediate loss of consciousness and then rapid death of heat loss.

-means the act of inducing death of an animal in a humane manner that causes immediate loss of consciousness and then rapid death means a facility at which animals are held and processed before transportation to the vessel, to prepare them for the trip.
+Heat stress threshold means the maximum ambient Wet Bulb Temperatures before transportation to the vessel, to prepare them for the trip.
 Procedures undertaken at the facility include, inter alia, sorting, vaccination, internal and external parasites control, conditioning, etc.